-Seller Fulfilled Prime is a programme that allows companies to receive the Amazon Prime badge and offer two-day shipping to Amazon customers while storing inventory and fulfilling orders in their own warehouses.
+Seller Fulfilled Prime is a program that allows companies to receive the Amazon Prime badge and offer two-day shipping to Amazon customers while storing inventory and fulfilling orders in their own warehouses.

-The programme has attracted many brands that run their own fulfillment.
+The program has attracted many brands that run their own fulfillment.

 What are the requirements for Seller Fulfilled Prime?

 Seller Fulfilled Prime comes with lots of benefits.
-But brands that want to join the programme need to follow some very stringent rules too.
+But brands that want to join the program need to follow some very stringent rules too.